 Indian foods are also traditionally very high in spices, which play a role in disease prevention due to the high dose of antioxidants per serving.
 Turmeric, used frequently in Indian cooking, has proven anti-inflammatory effects.
 Turmeric may reduce the risk of inflammatory diseases such as cancer, cardiovascular disease, and diabetes.

-Indian food also often includes chili peppers, rich in antioxidants such as beta-carotene and vitamin C. Research is also ongoing into the link between cancer and capsaicin, the active ingredient in chili peppers which gives it its heat.
+Indian food also often includes chili peppers, rich in antioxidants such as beta-carotene and vitamin C. Research is also ongoing into the link between cancer and capsaicin, the active ingredient in chili peppers that gives it its heat.
 Studies have found that capsaicin slows lung cancer cell growth in mice, however, this has yet to be proven in human studies.